Clarence River Estuary Coastal Management Program

 An EIS is currently being prepared for an industrial solar project at lower Southgate.
 The "No Solar For Southgate" group has identified alarming effects this development will have on our waterways and beautiful environment.
 In previous answers you refer this project as a SDD and appears to be beyond the control of CVC.
 But I would hope that CVC in conjunction with NSW Dept of Planning, Industry and Environment work towards implementing policies and regulations that prevent this type of industrial development happening in our Valley in areas that are totally inappropriate and unsuitable.
 We need to protect our waterways and the pristine environment in our valley.

-Maria Felton asked over 2 years agoHi Maria,
+Maria Felton asked almost 3 years agoHi Maria,

 Thank you for your feedback.
 We appreciate your concern regarding the proposed industrial scale solar energy generating facility at Boormans Lane, Lower Southgate and Dilkoon Road, Dilkoon and the potential impacts to the surrounding environment from the development.